Yammer admin key concepts

 Understand mobile device options, and if needed create a policy for mobile Yammer use.
 For example, you might require that user's have passwords or other locks on their phones in order to use Yammer on their phone.
 You can monitor device usage through the Yammer admin center, and manage Yammer devices by using Microsoft Intune.

-Think through how you want to integrate Yammer with other apps, including SharePoint, Skype for Business.
+Think through how you want to integrate Yammer with other apps, including SharePoint and Teams.

 Define how your organization will train and support Yammer users.
 End-user support options include online help and training, and the online community.
 See Yammer help center.
 Consider creating a Yammer 101 group - your own local self-support community.